Characters of Henry Danger and Danger Force: Chapa

 Chapa (Havan Flores) is a girl who debuted in the Henry Danger episode "Game of Phones", asking for help from Captain Man and Kid Danger to find her stolen cell phone, later returning in the series finale "The Fate of Danger", where she gains the ability of electrokinesis.
-She mentions her full name as Lula Elena Chapa Da Silva in her debut.
 She becomes one of the main characters in the spinoff Danger Force as a superheroine named Volt.
 She is often grumpy, and with a violent attitude.
-She and other characters often make reference to the fact that she doesn't have a cell phone because it was stolen, which she finally gets back in "Chapa's Phone Home".

 Miles

-Miles (Terrence Little Gardenhigh) is the twin brother of Mika, who debuted in the Henry Danger episode "Escape Room", where he tries to get out with Ray, Henry and Mika from an escape room, later returning in the series finale "The Fate of Danger", where he develops the power of teleportation.
+Miles (Terrence Little Gardenhigh) is the twin brother of Mika.
+He debuted in the Henry Danger episode "Escape Room", where he tries to get out with Ray, Henry and Mika from an escape room, later returning in the series finale "The Fate of Danger", where he develops the power of teleportation.
 He becomes one of the main characters in the spinoff Danger Force as a superhero named AWOL.
 He has a positive and laid-back personality, which often makes him hope that problems will take care of themselves.
-His last name is revealed to be Macklin in the Danger Force episode "Mika in the Middle".
-In "Miles Has Visions" he develops a second power, consisting of having visions of the future, although these appear randomly.
+In "Miles Has Visions", he develops the ability of precognition, giving him visions of the future at random.

 Mika

-Mika (Dana Heath) is the twin sister of Miles, who debuted in the Henry Danger episode "Escape Room", where she tries to get out with Ray, Henry and Miles from an escape room, later returning in the series finale "The Fate of Danger", where she develops the ability of sonic scream (although not revealed until the pilot episode of Danger Force).
+Mika (Dana Heath) is the twin sister of Miles.
+She debuted in the Henry Danger episode "Escape Room", where she tries to get out with Ray, Henry and Miles from an escape room.
+Mika later appears in the series finale "The Fate of Danger", where she develops a sonic scream.
 She becomes one of the main characters in the spinoff Danger Force as a superheroine named ShoutOut.
-She is shown to be the smarter and more responsible member of Danger Force, though she can lose her temper when it comes to outdoing others when it comes to competing to be the best.
-Her last name is revealed to be Macklin in the Danger Force episode "Mika in the Middle".
+She is shown to be the smarter and more responsible member of Danger Force, though she can lose her temper when it comes to outdoing others.

 Bose

-Bose (Luca Luhan) is the ditzy stepson of Vice-Mayor Willard, who helps Captain Man and Kid Danger in the last four episodes of Henry Danger, in the series finale "The Fate of Danger" getting the power of telekinesis.
+Bose (Luca Luhan) is the ditzy stepson of Vice-Mayor Willard, who helps Captain Man and Kid Danger in the last four episodes of Henry Danger.
+In the series finale "The Fate of Danger", Bose gains the power of telekinesis.
 He becomes one of the main characters in the spinoff Danger Force as a superhero named Brainstorm.
-The main thing that stands out about his personality is that he is not too intelligent, often his companions having to explain things to him carefully.
-His last name is revealed to be O'Brian in the Danger Force episode "Radioactive Cat".